margretheby/semester-project-2/readme.md

 # Semester Project 2
 <img src="https://github.com/margretheby/semester-project-2/blob/main/Screenshot-bidbox.png" alt="Screenshot of the BidBox website on desktop">
+This website was a five week semester project in the spring of 2023, during the frontend course at Noroff school of technology and digital media, second year first semester:

 ## Description
-This was an assignment from Noroff school of technology and digital media, second year first semester:

 "An auction site is looking to launch a website where users can add items to be bid on and bid on items other users have put up for auction.
 When a new user joins the website, they are given 1000 credits to use on the site.
 They can get credits by selling items and use credit by buying items.
 Non-registered users can search through the listings, but only registered users can make bids on listings.The assignment was to create a functional online auction website.
 All API functionality is managed by an existing application.
 This project only covers the front-end application for the API."